fm4d/AwesomeInoreader/README.md

 inowidget:set_text("...")
 inotimer:start()
 ```
-"A" means unable to authorize
+"A" means unable to authorize  .
-"E" means unable to get data about unread articles
+"E" means unable to get data about unread articles.

-Auth token actually lasts 30 days, but I am lazy.
+Auth token actually lasts 30 days, but I am too lazy to store it.